Dr. Koralla Raja Meghanadh

 Any infection is the balance between bacterial virulence, i.e., the power of destroying the body and spreading its population and immunity, which produces antibodies to damage the bacterial wall and killer cells (polymorphs and macrophages) that engulf the bacteria and kill them.
 When the gross difference between these gets worse, the disease spreads faster and results in complications.

 Complications of sinusitis are rare and do not occur if proper care and medication are taken on time.

 Although most complications occur in untreated chronic sinusitis, there is a very low possibility of complications in acute sinusitis.
-The complications in acute sinusitis can also occur in "acute on chronic" sinusitis.
+The difficulties in acute sinusitis can also occur in "acute on chronic" sinusitis.